sorbet/sorbet/website/blog/2021-07-30-open-sourcing-sorbet-compiler.md

 Ruby is fundamentally an interpreted language.
-Apart from maybe having a CI step to pre-download third-party gems, many Ruby projects do not have any sort of build step—the project's Ruby source code is meant to run run unprocessed by the Ruby VM.
+Apart from maybe having a CI step to pre-download third-party gems, many Ruby projects do not have any sort of build step—the project's Ruby source code is meant to run unprocessed by the Ruby VM.

 By contrast, our hypothesis was that we could deliver substantial performance